araobp/ultrasonic-communication/README.md

 ### Simulation on Jupyter Notebook

-I made some simulation on Jupyter Notebook: https://github.com/araobp/ultrasonic-communication/blob/master/generator/ChirpSimulation.ipynb
+I made [chirp compression simulator](./simulation/ChirpSimulation.ipynb) on Jupyter Notebook.

 The two peaks below are constant noises and chirp signal is under noise level of white noise: